-Cofaso 7 is a computer aided engineering (CAE) solution software package.
+Cofaso 7 is a computer-aided engineering (CAE) solution software package that includes PLC Design and Overview.
 Its special system technology with direct access to applicable logic for each schematic allows industry design and documentation for all solutions.
 Electrical engineering project tasks will become easier with Cofaso 7.
 This parameter controlled system is available in 13 languages and supports all the common windows versions.

 Cofaso provides flexible editing features:

 XML, EXF, and graphics interfaces such as DXF guarantee data interchange with other CAx systems and ensure the integration of cofaso into the unified production chain.
 Article data of any kind be imported or incorporated.
 An intelligent article number search function provides an additional aid to locating components used in the diagram.

 We will be creating a PLC drawing with 5 outputs.
 These outputs will be connected to another box with the same reference numbers.
 We will also show the automated connection list.
 Anytime a reference name is changed all document items will change for that reference.
 Let’s get started.

 Cofaso 7 – Download Free for 30 days